morauszkia/coding-notes/go/variables.md

 ## Variable declaration

-Variables in Go can be declared the "sad" way by first declaring their type (and setting their value to the default zero value for the given type), and then assigning their value:
+Variables in Go can be declared the "sad" way by first declaring their type (and setting their value to the default zero value for the given type), and then assigning their value.
+The zero values are

+- 0 for numeric types
+- "" for strings
+- false for the boolean type

 ```go
 var age int